Skip Navigation

 SCHOOL PROPERTY

-The parent of a child who carelessly destroys or damages any furniture, equipment, buildings, or anyone’s personal property is obligated to pay the full amount of repairs and labor or replacement.
+The parent of a child who carelessly destroys or damages any school electronic device, furniture, equipment, buildings, or anyone’s personal property is obligated to pay the full amount of repairs and labor or replacement.
 Textbooks rented by the student must have a proper book cover.
 No writing in rented textbooks is permitted.
 The student will pay a fine or replacement for damaged or lost texts before any final reports, transcripts, or diplomas are presented.

 SCHOOL SAFETY